maorkn/CoSMIC-side-kick/README.md

 The script expects the following tools to be available on your `PATH`:

 - **Barrnap** – for rRNA prediction (16S/18S).
+- **Minimap2** – for high-throughput mapping of metabarcoding sequences to MAG rRNA.
 - **Prokka** – for MAG annotation (simpler alternative to Trinotate).

 Example installation options (pick what matches your environment):